Get Your Credentials

 |---|---|---|

-sk_dev_* | Development | Local development and testing |
+sk_dev_* / app_dev_* | Development | Local development and testing.
+Relaxed rate limits. |

-sk_staging_* | Staging | Pre-production testing environment |
+sk_stg_* / app_stg_* | Staging | Pre-production testing.
+Production-like settings. |

-sk_live_* | Production | Live production environment |
+sk_prod_* / app_prod_* | Production | Live production environment.
+Strict limits. |

 Auto-Detection